 Why Stuffing Got Its Name

 While some joke that stuffing gets its name because it is so satisfying, stuffing is also known as "dressing" and "filling"; stuffing is so named because it was used to fill the open cavities of whole birds.
-As the bird cooked through, the stuffing would also cook and transfer its seasonings and aromatic qualities into the bird.
+As the bird cooked through, the stuffing would also cook and transfer its seasonings and wonderful smell into the bird.
 While the term is commonly associated with filling an animal, fare like tomatoes and mushrooms can also be stuffed.

 Why "Stuffing is Evil"